appgurueu/FREE6/Readme.md

 Leaderboards can be refreshed or scrolled using reactions ("⬅", "🔄" and "➡").

-If no `page` is given, it defaults to the first page.
+If no `page` is given, it defaults to the first page